lokithe5th/lokithe5th/README.md

 ## lourens
-- I'm a multifaceted Solidity Developer and Blockchain Consultant
+- I'm a multifaceted Solidity Developer with special interests in DeFi and Smart Contract Security.
 - I love learning and hold a Masters in Business Administration, with an undergad Bachelors of Science.
-- I have fun bringing together smart contracts and economics to solve coordination games.
 - I enjoy the combination of finance and programming that smart contracts require.

 ## Experience